m-fakhry/comp303-2023/Lectures/lec4.md

   - examples
     - the language $L = \lbrace a^n b^n c^n; n \ge 1 \rbrace$ using context sensitive grammar and attribute grammar
     - value of a decimal number

+**Topics we did not cover**
+  - value of a decimal number
   - value of a binary number